-Dr. David Hanscom is a board-certified orthopedic surgeon specializing in the surgical correction complex problems in the cervical, thoracic, and lumbar spine.
-He has expertise in adult and pediatric spinal deformities such as scoliosis and kyphosis.
-A significant part of his practice was devoted to performing surgery on patients who had undergone multiple prior spine surgeries.
+Dr. David Hanscom is a board-certified orthopedic surgeon specializing in the surgical correction of complex spinal deformity such as scoliosis and kyphosis.
+Much of his practice was devoted to performing surgery on patients who had undergone multiple prior spine surgeries.

-He quit his clinical practice in 2018 to pursue teaching patients and medical providers how to solve chronic pain.
-He is the focusing his efforts on bringing effective medical treatments for chronic mental and physical pain back into mainstream medicine.
+He quit his surgical practice in 2019 to pursue teaching patients and medical providers how to solve chronic pain.
+There are well-documented effective solutions for chronic pain that need to be brought into mainstream medicine.
 He has published several books and is developing resources for patients and providers to make the best decisions about their care with regards to chronic disease.

 His books are: